Come join our super team in Malawi! We are looking for someone to serve as our judiciary programme lawyer. Details, below.

 Irish Rule of Law International (IRLI) is a project-orientated, non-profit rule of law organisation established by the Law Society of Ireland and The Bar of Ireland.
 Originally founded in 2007, the Law Society of Northern Ireland and the Bar of Northern Ireland joined in 2015.
-The organisation has collaborated with academics, judges, legal practitioners, policymakers, and civil society around the world to advance collective knowledge of the relationship between rule of law, democracy, sustained economic development and human rights.
-We believe that members of the legal profession have a significant role to play in enhancing the rule of law and shaping the progress of developing societies.
+The organisation has collaborated with academics, judges, legal practitioners, policymakers and civil society around the world to advance collective knowledge of the relationship between rule of law, democracy, sustained economic development and human rights.

 Programme Title IRLI Malawi ‘Access to Justice’ Programme

-IRLI Position Title IRLI Alternative Justice Programme Officer
+IRLI Position Title IRLI Programme Lawyer within the Judiciary

 Location, Country Lilongwe, Malawi